McUsr/FB/Docs/technical/fbctl.md

 ### fbctl

+so, this is the foundation for the statical parser.

 `fbctl` is the command that controls the whole setup, the idea is that this should be the only command you need to use